nodejk/event-shape-camera-shape-tracking/README.md

 ## How to run the pipeline:

+Note: You have to create a Sessions folder under DBSCAN and GSCEventMOD in order to save the pipeline output.

 1. Run the following command in the CLI to run GSC event mod configuration:

 ```bash